 Even though, it’s highly unlikely that one claim will mean higher rates.
 But as the number of claims grows, so will your insurance rate.
 Think of it this way.
 You are becoming a liability to the insurance provider so he might want to take necessary precautions.

-If this is your first claim, and you’re the one at fault for your damaged auto glass / windshield, it is pretty likely that even one single claim will raise your insurance rate.
-This is, as we mentioned before, because you present a higher level of liability and risk to the insurance company.
+If this is your first claim, and you’re the one at fault for your damaged auto glass/windshield, it is pretty likely that even one single claim will raise your insurance rate.
+This is, as we mentioned before because you present a higher level of liability and risk to the insurance company.

 Not all insurance providers will increase your insurance rate because of a filed insurance claim and some might not be so open and forward about it.
-In case you’re not 100% sure, we highly recommend that you contact your insurance agent and to ask them directly, whether or not, will insurance claims have a negative impact on your insurance rates.
+In case you’re not 100% sure, we highly recommend that you contact your insurance agent and ask them directly, whether or not, will insurance claims have a negative impact on your insurance rates.

 With some insurance companies, the claims won’t affect your rates right away, but in the future.
 These are all important questions you need to have answered so that you don’t run into any surprises when you want to renew your policy.
 You’ll know exactly what to expect.

 Filing an auto glass insurance claim sometimes might be a smart move, and sometimes it might not.
 Naturally, the final decision whether you want to file a claim or not is yours to make.
 If you decide not to file a claim, then you will have to pay for the repairs or replacement from your pocket, but even then, that might be a better option.
-You will pay a bit more once, instead of risking to pay higher insurance rates monthly.
+You will pay a bit more once, instead of risking paying higher insurance rates monthly.

 The same goes if the damage isn’t significant enough and the repairs won’t cost as much in order to meet your deductible.
 In that case, you don’t even need to think about filing a claim since the insurance provider won’t pay for it.